geoadmin/doc-tech/docs/js-api.md

 The GeoAdmin JS API is about to be decommissioned and is not updated anymore.
 The default version is based on OpenLayers 3.6.0 from 2015.
-We strongly recommend using a different web mapping framework implementing the OGC WMTS, like Leaflet.
+We strongly recommend using a different web mapping framework implementing the OGC WMTS, like Leaflet or plain OpenLayers.
 :::

 ## Available Versions